rkbright/richardbright.me/_posts/2020-04-12-Migrating-Wordpress-to-GCP.md

 ---
 layout:     post
 title:      Migrating Wordpress to GCP
---date:     2020-04-12
+date:     2020-04-12
---summary:  Summary of how to move your Wordpress workload to a GCP virtial machine.
+summary:  Summary of how to move your Wordpress workload to a GCP virtial machine.
 The article does not show you how to set up an instance in GCP but it does walk you through the process of installing a LAMP stack, how it sync your files, and how to install SSL certs using LetsEncrypt.
 Happy reading everyone!
 permalink: /migrating-wordpress-to-gcp/
 tags:
   - wordpress